 Judging from the AFL, it seems like the Minister is trying to act as "a regulator of charities per se" when she demands minutes of meetings etc. The Minister has been told by the Tax Court of Canada in a suspension hearing that her responsibility is confined to ensuring that registered charities comply with the Income Tax Act.
-We ask that the Minister demonstrate her willingness to operate under the rule of law by clearly articulating the basis in the Income Tax Act for the documents she is proposing to suspend the Charity for not having.
+We ask that the Minister demonstrate her willingness to operate under the rule of law by clearly articulating the basis in the Income Tax Act for requiring the Charity to maintain the documents she is proposing to suspend the Charity for not maintaining.